Walrus: Vibrissae (whiskers)

-Surrounding the tusks is a broad mat of stiff bristles ("mystacial vibrissae"), giving the walrus a characteristic whiskered appearance.
+Surrounding the tusks is a broad mat of stiff bristles ("mystacial vibrissae"), giving the walrus a characteristic whiskered appearance, bestowing the namesake of the walrus moustache.
 There can be 400 to 700 vibrissae in 13 to 15 rows reaching 30 cm (12 in) in length, though in the wild they are often worn to much shorter lengths due to constant use in foraging.
 The vibrissae are attached to muscles and are supplied with blood and nerves, making them highly sensitive organs capable of differentiating shapes 3 mm thick and 2 mm wide.

 Skin

 Aside from the vibrissae, the walrus is sparsely covered with fur and appears bald.
 Its skin is highly wrinkled and thick, up to 10 cm around the neck and shoulders of males.
 The blubber layer beneath is up to 15 cm thick.
 Young walruses are deep brown and grow paler and more cinnamon-colored as they age.
 Old males, in particular, become nearly pink.
 Because skin blood vessels constrict in cold water, the walrus can appear almost white when swimming.
 As a secondary sexual characteristic, males also acquire significant nodules, called "bosses", particularly around the neck and shoulders.